Dancing on My Own

-"Dancing On My Own" was covered by numerous artists and bands, with several releases, especially of Robyn's downtempo version.
+"Dancing on My Own" was covered by numerous artists and bands, with several releases, especially of Robyn's downtempo version.
 Inspired by the downtempo Southern rock ballad cover of it performed (but not released) by band Kings of Leon, a downtempo AC ballad by Britain's Got Talent contestant Calum Scott was most prominently released on 15 April 2016.
-Calum's cover was a moderate sleeper hit throughout Europe following substantial success in the UK, where it went viral on streaming services despite little initial radio play.
+Scott's cover was a moderate sleeper hit throughout Europe following substantial success in the UK, where it went viral on streaming services despite little initial radio play.
 Critical reception to it was polarized, with Robyn praising the cover but prominent music journalists comparing it negatively to her original.
-The first major test release by controversial London-based AI algorithm-based A&R start-up Instrumental, its formula in finding Calum and releasing his cover would go on to revolutionize major label signing based on early Internet engagement.
+The first major test release by controversial London-based AI algorithm-based A&R start-up Instrumental, its formula in finding Scott and releasing his cover would go on to revolutionize major label signing based on early Internet engagement.
 An accompanying music video was released on 15 April 2016 that received over 400 million YouTube views in four years.